nckwhiteley/volatility-change-points/README.md

 most recent shifts in their respective volatilities were coincident or closely timed.
 The clustering method is dynamic, in that groupings may be updated in an online manner as data arrive.
 Numerical results are given analyzing daily returns of constituents of the S\&P 500.

 [Get the arXiv posting here](https://arxiv.org/abs/1906.10372), including a review of the literature on financial time series clustering, mathematical derivations and discussion of results.

-You may need to download the notebook or use [NBviewer](https://nbviewer.jupyter.org/) to render all equations.